-The PMCU provides power to the Calibration Unit and the Shutter, and partially conditioned power to the 12 power supplies attached to the ROEs.
-It also accepts housekeeping data from the shutter and calibration unit, and heater power to the FPA to ensure an appropriate thermal environment.
-The PMCU is also dual-redundant.
+The PMCU provides power to the Calibration Unit and the Shutter, and controls its opening and closing.
+It also accepts housekeeping data from the shutter and calibration unit, and reads thermistors located on the FPA structure to monitor the thermal environment.
+The PMCU is also cold redundant.